The difference between Botox and fillers

 What is Botox?

-Botox or Botulinum Toxin treats and alleviates facial wrinkles.
-But it can treat muscle dystonias, strabismus, blepharospasms too.
+Botox or Botulinum Toxin treats and alleviates facial wrinkles. , But it can treat muscle dystonias, strabismusand, blepharospasms too.
 In 2002, the FDA approved Botox to treat wrinkles and frown lines.
-Ever since it has become the most popular treatment for preventing the effects and signs of aging
+It has become the most popular treatment for preventing the effects and signs of aging.

 What are Dermal Fillers?